Tuzla: Music

 Bosnian roots music came from Middle Bosnia, Posavina, the Drina valley and Kalesija.
 It is usually performed by singers with two violinists and a šargija player.
 These bands first appeared around World War I and became popular in the 1960s.
 This is the third oldest music following after the sevdalinka and ilahija.
-Self-taught people, mostly in two or three members of the different choices of old instruments, mostly in the violin, sacking, saz, drums, flutes (zurle) or wooden flute, as others have already called, the original performers of Bosnian music that can not be written notes, transmitted by ear from generation to generation, family is usually hereditary.
-It is thought to be brought from Persia-Kalesi tribe that settled in the area of present Sprecanski valleys and hence probably the name Kalesija.
-In this part of Bosnia it is the most common.
+The performers are self taught and the groups consist of mostly two or three members who use varying instruments such as the violin, sacking, saz, drums, flutes (zurle) or wooden flute.
+The songs are not written, they are carried through generations by ear.
+The music is thought to be brought from Persia-Kalesi tribe which settled in the area of present Sprecanski valleys and hence probably the name Kalesija.
 Again, it became the leader of First World War onwards, as well as 60 years in the field Sprecanski doline.
-This kind of music was enjoyed by all three peoples in Bosnia, Bosniaks, Croats and Serbs, and it contributed a lot to reconcile people socializing, entertainment and other organizations through festivala.
-In Kalesija it's maintained each year with the Bosnian Festival Original music.
+This kind of music was enjoyed by all three ethnic groups in Bosnia; Bosniaks, Croats and Serbs; and it contributed a lot to reconcile people socializing, entertainment and other organizations, and festivals.
+In Kalesija it's performed each year during the Bosnian Festival.

-Studio Kemix firm Dzemal Dzihanovic from Živinice together with his artists brought this kind of music to perfection at the end 20th century.
+Studio Kemix firm Dzemal Dzihanovic from Živinice together with other artists brought this kind of music to perfection at the end 20th century.
 With its entirely new form of modernity, it is most common in the Tuzla Canton and the cradle of this music city Živinice was named Bosnian town of original music.
 Songs are performed preferably in a diphthong, the first and second voice which is a special secret performance of this music and some performers sing in troglasju as they do Kalesijski triple that was recorded in 1968, as the first written record of the tone on the album, along with Higurashi no naku.

 Sports

 Founded in 1927, the Workers Sports Society Sloboda became the first sporting organization in Tuzla.
 It has 14 member clubs.
-The city is home to two football clubs.
-FK Sloboda and FK Tuzla City.
-Both teams play in the top tier Premier League of Bosnia and Herzegovina with home games played at the Tušanj City Stadium.
+The city is home to two football clubs, FK Sloboda and FK Tuzla City.
+Both teams play their home games at the Tušanj City Stadium.
 OKK Sloboda basketball club and RK Sloboda handball club play their home games in the Mejdan Sports Arena which has a seating capacity of 4,900.

 Jedinstvo Tuzla is the female counterpart to Sloboda.
 The women's basketball team Jedinstvo Aida won the FIBA Women's European Champions Cup, with the most famous sportswoman from Tuzla, Razija Mujanović.
 She was inducted to the FIBA Hall of Fame in 2017.